usetrmnl/byos_next/app/recipes/README.md

 3. Set `hasDataFetch` to `true` in your component's entry in `components.json`

-The playground will automatically fetch the data and pass it as props to your component.
+The recipes system will automatically fetch the data and pass it as props to your component.

 ## Bitmap Rendering

-The playground uses the `renderBmp` utility to convert components to bitmap images suitable for e-ink displays.
+The recipes system uses the `renderBmp` utility to convert components to bitmap images suitable for e-ink displays.
 The rendering process:

 1. Uses Next.js's `ImageResponse` to render the component to a PNG
 2. Converts the PNG to a 1-bit BMP using the `renderBmp` utility